dabit3/next.js-cdk-amplify-workshop/README.md

 ### Configuring the Next app

-Now, our API is created & we can test it out in our app!
+Now, our API is created & we can use it in our app!

-The first thing we need to do is create a configuration file that we can consume in the Next.js app containing the resources we just created using CDK.
+The first thing we need to do is create a configuration file that we can consume in the Next.js app containing the AWS resources we just created using CDK.

 The CDK CLI created a new file in the root of our Next.js app called `cdk-exports.json`, located at `next-frontent/cdk-exports.json`.
 What we need to do next is create a file called `aws-exports.js` that will take these values and make them consumable by the Amplify client library: